Is the nursing informatics certification (NI-BC) worth it?

 The question of whether it’s worth your $395 and 60–100 hours of study time depends almost entirely on where you are in your informatics career and where you want to go.

-What the certification actually covers
+What the certification covers

 • Foundations of practice: Nursing informatics theory, data-information-knowledge-wisdom (DIKW) framework, human factors, informatics competencies